rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 3. On the Stacks page, click the name of the stack to scale.

-4. In the Infrastructure section of the stack details page, click the name of the first web node (`web01`) to load the cloud server details page.
+4. In the Infrastructure section of the stack details page, click the name of the first web server (`web01`) to load the cloud server details page.

 5. In the server details page, go to the **Actions** menu, and select **Create Image**.